ibonn/dammy/README.md

 pip install dammy
 ```

-You can also install the latest development release by cloning the and installing it with pip
+You can also install the latest development release by cloning the repository and installing it with pip
 ```
 git clone https://github.com/ibonn/dammy.git dammy cd dammy